 Dr. Brett Felton and the experienced general dentistry team offer non-surgical periodontal treatment to help address short and long-term effects that can be caused by periodontal disease.
 We truly care about not just the oral health of our patients, but the overall health and invest the resources and energy needed to be proficient at addressing the seriousness of periodontal disease.
 Our periodontal treatment takes whole body wellness into consideration.

 80% of American Adults Have Gum Disease

 Some figures put the percentage of American adults that have some form of gum disease (or periodontal disease) at 80%.
 Yes, 80%!
 Because the connection between gum disease and overall health is not understood by the general public, it has not become a general concern yet.
 However, this does not mean that those who are unaware of the connection are immune to periodontal disease’s effects.
 Gum disease is the number one cause of tooth loss in adults!
 So in the case of gum disease, the old adage, “an ounce of prevention is worth a pound of cure” definitely fits.
 Make sure to keep up on your regular dental hygiene visits and consistently brush and floss at home as well.

 Although gum disease can sometimes occur without symptoms, some of the telltale signs include:

-If you are experiencing any gum inflammation, tenderness or bleeding, please schedule a periodontal treatment visit your family dentist today.
-Let’s take care of any issues you may have now before the periodontal disease gets worse.
+If you are experiencing any gum inflammation, tenderness, or bleeding, please schedule a periodontal treatment visit today.
+Let’s take care of any issues you may have now before your periodontal disease gets worse.